MetaTrader 4 vs MetaTrader 5

 MetaTrader 4: What It Is and Who It Works Best For

-The platform supports nine timeframes, from one minute to monthly.
+The platform includes nine timeframes, from one minute to monthly.
 It offers three chart types: line, bar, and candlestick.
 The built-in indicator library includes the most widely used technical tools: moving averages, RSI, MACD, Bollinger Bands, stochastic oscillator, ATR, and others.
 Custom indicators written in MQL4 can be added to expand the library further.

 The MQL4 language allows traders to automate strategies through Expert Advisors.
 These are programs that can open, manage, and close trades automatically based on coded rules.
 The MetaTrader Market and various third-party sites offer thousands of pre-built Expert Advisors and indicators, many of them free.